HabitatFramework/TechnicalGuide/configuration/configuration.rst

 .. figure:: ../images/figures/SQLServerConnectionDialog.png
 	:align: center
+	:scale: 90

 	SQL Server Connection dialog

 ..
 Note::
 	If the computer or server is listed but no services are listed e.g. P3000CA\, you can either:

-	* Select the computer or server, then press 'End' or use the arrow keys to move the cursor to the end, then type the name of the database service.
+	* Select the computer or server, then press 'End' or use the :kbd:`arrow` keys to move the cursor to the end, then type the name of the database service.
 	* Exit the HLU GIS Tool, then open the SQL Server Configuration Manager.
 Right-click on SQL Server Browser and set the start mode as Automatic or Manual.
 Start the service, then re launch the HLU GIS Tool and select the database service from the list.

 4. Select whether you wish to use Windows or SQL Server authentication.
 This will depend upon how your SQL Server database has been configured.